Josuto/monguito/README.md

 the [Polymorphic pattern](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/), thus enabling the persistence of both supertype and subtype instances in the same collection.

-Compared to other existing database integration alternatives (e.g., [TypeORM](https://typeorm.io/) or [Typegoose](https://typegoose.github.io/typegoose/)), this approach is simpler and more lightweight, making it suitable for the development of uncomplicated NestJS applications.

-Another advantage and an important feature of this abstract repository approach is that all the `find` methods return an `Optional` of a given domain object type instead of objects of a type defined by the underlying ORM/ODM or database driver (e.g., `Document` in the case of Mongoose).
+An important feature of this abstract repository approach is that all the `find` methods return an `Optional` of a given domain object type instead of objects of a type defined by the underlying ORM/ODM or database driver (e.g., `Document` in the case of Mongoose).
 Similarly, the `save` operation returns an instance of the given domain object type.
 This way no database logic is leaked into the corresponding domain model, as advised in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), among other many other sources of good software development practices.
 Furthermore, it saves developers from having to instantiate domain objects from the outcomes of the data access operations and enables them to directly execute any domain logic they may specify.

+Compared to other existing database integration alternatives (e.g., [TypeORM](https://typeorm.io/) or [Typegoose](https://typegoose.github.io/typegoose/)), this approach is simpler and more lightweight.

 Finally, the current implementation of the Mongoose-based MongoDB abstract repository has been fully validated in the `book.repository.test.ts` file.